 NMVS Connection Overview

-In order to implement the European Medicines Verification System, all National Medicines Verification Systems need to be connected to the EU Hub.
+In order to implement the European Medicines Verification System (EMVS), all National Medicines Verification Systems (NMVS) need to be connected to the EU Hub.
 Several formalities have to be taken into account; including a system assessment, quality assurance goals and technical requirements.